sybrew/the-seo-framework/readme.txt

 	* Some sentences have been changed where some users struggled with before.
 For example, the SEO Bar now conveys what "title branding" means.
 	* We optimized the administrative browser scripts for performance, among using faster loops, and loosening our strings with jQuery.
 	* We optimized some sanitization callbacks, improving performance by about 4 to 5% per post rendered, without affecting the output.
-	* We mitigated autorectifying query-checks by specifying more specific queries to each method in the plugin, removing needless processing overhead--especially for the sitemap.
+	* We mitigated autorectifying query-checks by preemptively forwarding more specific queries to each method in the plugin, removing needless processing overhead--especially for the sitemap.
 	* We optimized the tooltip handler for performance:
 		* It no longer renders the tooltip twice on tap/click.
 		* It caches the tooltip elements, so it no longer has to perform expensive lookups on movement or change.